girishm77/utd-marketing-productivity/COMMIT_SUMMARY.md

 ## Suggested commit body
 - Removed the experimental `Focus` column from the author productivity table.
+- Relabeled the author table columns from `Marketing` / `Non-mktg` to `MKTG-4` / `CrossDisc`, including the methodology definitions for those table fields.
 - Added the destination-journal click hint and kept journal clicks opening author rankings by destination.
 - Corrected Christian Homburg's displayed university to University of Mannheim.
 - Split the `Xi Li` homonym so the marketing/HKU-path Xi Li keeps the Toronto, CityU Hong Kong, and University of Hong Kong papers, while accounting/finance namesakes are excluded from that dashboard author.